KhineKyaw/Omnifood/README.md

 # Omnifood
 A single-page landing site for food services.
-Most html, css are written from scratch to practice front end development Responsive, and designed with beautiful animations
+Most html, css are written from scratch to practice front end development Responsive, and designed with beautiful animations.

 ### Course Info